 - Replacing a ruptured implant: Ruptured saline implants are immediately noticeable because the breast looks deflated.
 Silicone cohesive gel implants are less prone to cracking or rupturing, and you may not even know it until it’s detected during a routine MRI exam.

-- A patient wants to change the size of her implants: We offer VECTRA® 3D imaging to give patients a realistic idea of how they’ll look with different sizes of implants, but not all practices have a 3D imaging system.
-Women sometimes decide that they want different sized implants, especially, as noted in this article.
+- Wanting a different implant size: We offer VECTRA® 3D imaging to give patients a realistic idea of how they’ll look with different sizes of implants, but not all practices have a 3D imaging system.
+Women sometimes decide that they want smaller or larger implants, as noted in this article on VeryWellHealth.com.

 In some cases, women who have already had breast augmentation develop “boob greed,” something we talked about in an earlier blog post.
 We discourage patients from getting excessively large implants that we know, based on our expertise, won’t provide the desired aesthetic outcome.